deograstius/mukyala-the-spa/README.md

 ## 📜 License

-Internal project – all rights reserved.
+Apache-2.0 – see `LICENSE` for details.